carin-alliance/cpcds-server-ri/README.md

 mvn jetty:run
 ```

-The server will then be browesable at http://localhost:8080/cpcds-server and the FHIR endpoint will be available at http://localhost:8080/cpcds-server/fhir
+The server will then be browseable at http://localhost:8080/cpcds-server and the FHIR endpoint will be available at http://localhost:8080/cpcds-server/fhir

 Note: This has only been tested using Java 8.
 Later version may not be supported.